 As oil is traded in dollars, swings in the greenback can impact oil demand as they affect the price of fuel purchases for countries using other currencies.

 Still, crude prices were capped by seasonally weakening demand.

 Georgi Slavov, head of research at commodities brokerage Marex Spectron, said despite a generally healthy outlook, there were short-term oil demand headwinds due to the coming end of winter in the northern hemisphere.

 Many refiners shut down after winter for maintenance, resulting in lower orders for crude, their most important feedstock.

 "Demand is starting to weaken as ... refining capacity was taken out of the market," Slavov said.

 This is reflecting in oil inventories.
 U.S. bank Morgan Stanley noted that global oil stocks built up overall in the week ending Jan.
 19.

-On the supply side, U.S. oil production <C-OUT-T-EIA> is expected to hit 10 million bpd soon, putting it on a par with top exporter Saudi Arabia.
+On the supply side, U.S. oil production <C-OUT-T-EIA> was expected to hit 10 million barrels per day (bpd) soon, putting it on a par with top exporter Saudi Arabia.

 Output has grown by more than 17 percent since mid-2016.
 Only Russia produces more, averaging 10.98 million bpd in 2017.

 Rising U.S. output threatens to undermine the supply restraint led by the Organization of the Petroleum Exporting Countries (OPEC) and Russia, aimed at propping up prices.